sprice/stratum-obsidian/README.md

 ## Privacy

 - No telemetry, no analytics, no ad tech, no third-party tracking SDKs in the plugin.
-- The Stratum web app uses cookie-free analytics to track anonymous usage metrics.
+- The Stratum web app uses cookie-free analytics (Umami) to track anonymous usage metrics.
+No personally identifiable information is collected.
+- The managed service uses Sentry for error tracking.
+When something goes wrong, Sentry captures technical details about the error and your account ID to help us diagnose issues.
+Sentry does not receive your email, Zotero credentials, or note contents.
 - Your notes never leave your device.
 Stratum writes markdown files into your vault locally.
 The server never sees, stores, or transmits your note content.
 Everything you write below `## My Notes` stays on your machine.
 - The server doesn't store note data.
 When you sync, the server fetches metadata from Zotero and enrichment data from [OpenAlex](https://openalex.org/), passes it to the plugin, and discards it.
 Nothing about your notes is saved on the server.
 - Enrichment uses only DOIs.
 To look up citation counts, topics, and other academic metadata, the server sends the paper's DOI to [OpenAlex](https://openalex.org/).
 No vault content, filenames, annotations, or personal information is shared.